 Arts Industry Office

-The Arts Industry Office is the arts professional’s one-stop shop for discovering and booking new work and talent and making new connections.
+The Arts Industry office is the arts professional’s one-stop shop for discovering and booking new work and talent and making connections at the Edinburgh Festival Fringe.

 Who uses our services?

 If you’re looking to programme your own festival or venue, connect with artists/ companies or want to network with your peers, then this service is for you.
 Our team is at hand to help you and the hundreds of other professionals who travel to Edinburgh every year to navigate this huge and thrilling festival and discover the most exciting work being created today.

 In order to access the services and resources the office provides, arts industry professionals must accredit with the Arts Industry office.

 Arts Industry Accreditation gives you:

 - Help navigating the Fringe programme and finding the work of the most relevance to your professional interests.

 - Access to a range of exclusive Arts Industry events focused on your professional development and networking needs.